MattMadness/neow/README.md

 3. Start mysql
 4. Configure config.php with sql database settings
 5. Add entry to apache config so the website runs
-6. Pray to your God of your choosing
+6. Pray to a God of your choosing
 7. Start the apache web server.